-Upon the death of a member of the Pension Scheme a lump sum productivity benefit may be payable to a surviving spouse.
+Upon the death of a member of the Pension Scheme a lump sum productivity benefit may be payable to an eligible spouse.
 The productivity benefit is a multiple of annual superannuation salary based on completed months of membership occurring after 1 January 1988 of the date joined the scheme, if that date was after 1 January 1988.

-Surviving Spouse - Death after Retirement
+Eligible Spouse - Death of Member after Retirement

-Upon the death of a member of the Pension Scheme after retirement from SA Police a fortnightly pension benefit (2/3rds of the deceased member's pension payable at the date of death) may be payable to a surviving spouse.
+Upon the death of a member of the Pension Scheme after retirement from SA Police a fortnightly pension benefit (2/3rds of the deceased member's pension payable at the date of death) may be payable to an eligible spouse.

-A surviving spouse is defined as:
+An eligible spouse is defined as:

-- a) a lawful spouse as at the date of death. - b) a person who was cohabiting with the member, at the date of death, as husband or wife de facto continuously for the period of 3 years or for periods aggregating not less than 3 years during the period of 4 years immediately preceding the date of death; or - d) a person who is the natural parent of a child of whom the member is the other natural parent - e) a person who was cohabiting with the member at the date of death as the member's putative spouse.
+- a) a lawful spouse as at the date of death. - b) a person who was cohabiting with the member, at the date of death, as husband or wife de facto continuously for the period of 3 years or for periods aggregating not less than 3 years during the period of 4 years immediately preceding the date of death; or - d) a person who is the natural parent of a child of whom the member is the other natural parent. - e) a person who was cohabiting with the member at the date of death as the member's putative spouse.